 Process Hazard Analysis (PHA)

 Comprehensive hazard identification is the cornerstone of effective risk management.
-This course covers practical methods for performing process hazard analyses (PHAs) of systems and procedures, using the hazard and operability (HAZOP) and what-if/checklist techniques.
-It teaches participants the methods used to identify hazard potential and their consequences when plant/equipment operates outside its design intent.
+This course covers practical methods for performing process hazard analyses (PHAs) of systems and procedures, using the hazard and operability (HAZOP) and what-if and checklist techniques.
+It teaches participants the methods used to identify hazard potential and their consequences when plant or equipment operates outside its design intent.

 - Select the most appropriate technique for the PHA